Creating opportunities for talented young people to start careers in the Highlands and Islands that support our low carbon future

 When Should You Apply?

 Internships are offered once a year.
-Applications for the current programme must be received by 10th May 2024.
-We aim to let you know the outcome as soon as possible.
+Applications for the current programme must be received by 28 March 2025.
+We aim to let you know the outcome by 11 April 2025.
 We may contact you to seek clarification or further information.

 What Don’t We Fund?